Wael1122/waa/[WIP]-[Unfinished]-How-is-Fetch-different-to-Screenfetch,-Archey-etc?.md

 ## General

+**Fetch supports bash 3.0+**
+Screenfetch requires at least bash 4.0 to be installed.

 **Fetch is more actively developed.**<br \>
 I'm working on fetch everyday whereas Screenfetch and Archey haven't been updated<br \> in months.